tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 All this because the subproduction `(cow | camel)` is interpreted by the program as a single block.

-## Controlling the probability of an optional subproduction {#sec:controlling-probability-optional}
+## Controlling the Probability of an Optional Subproduction {#sec:controlling-probability-optional}

 *Polygen*’s grammars definition language does not allow any direct control over the probabilities of an optional subproduction.
 In other words, there is no **plus**- or **minus**-like operator for subproductions within square brackets.